Kroum Batchvarov, Ph.D.

 John McManamon, S.J., Ph.D.

-Harun Özdaş, Ph.D.
+Harun Özdas, Ph.D.

-Irena Radić-Rossi, Ph.D.
+Irena Radić Rossi, Ph.D.

-Dr. Radić-Rossi started her career in the Ministry of Culture of the Republic of Croatia, in charge of the protection of the underwater cultural heritage of Croatia.
-In 2009 she moved to the Department of Archaeology of the University of Zadar.
+Dr. Radić Rossi started her career in the Ministry of Culture of the Republic of Croatia, in charge of the protection of the underwater cultural heritage of Croatia.
+In 2009 she moved to the Department of Archaeology at the University of Zadar.
 In the framework of the Archaeology of Adriatic Shipbuilding and Seafaring (AdriaS) Project, her main research interests focus on the technological development of shipbuilding and seafaring in the Eastern Adriatic.
 She has worked in cooperation with both TAMU and INA since 2012 in researching Adriatic shipwrecks.

 Warren Riess, Ph.D.